RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 One final point.
 Hendricks observes that the more a person achieves, the more urgent it is for them to identify and overcome their Upper Limit Problem.
 Your fellow humans are waiting for you to operate in your Zone of Genius; everyone benefits when you do.

 Now that you've read this discussion of the Upper Limit Problem, I encourage you to read the book _The Big Leap_.
-The author describes the problem in greater detail, and he offers some solutions that might be a good fit for you.
+The author describes the problem in greater detail, and he offers some solutions that might serve you well.